influxdata/influxdb-client-js/influxdb-client-apis.dbrpcreate.bucketid.md

 ## DBRPCreate.bucketID property

-the bucket ID used as target for the translation.
+ID of the bucket used as the target for the translation.

 <b>Signature:</b>